All Projects

 Set Up

-For the object recognition aspect of this project, we were tasked to use Google's Teachable Machine to develop a model to recognize each object.
-There were a total 7 different objects that needed to be catalogued using the teachable machine and they are all shown in the following image.
-In order for the robot to actually see the object we were to use a PiCamera that we would need to develop a mount for.
+For the object recognition aspect of this project, we were tasked to use Google's Teachable Machine to develop a model to recognize a total 7 different objects.
+We used a PiCamera that we would need to develop a mount for.
 In addition, since the robot needed to stop at 6 inches from the object, some kind of sensor to measure distance needed to be implemented.
 Ultimately this left us with using either an ultrasonic sensor or the built in IRsensor on the robot.

 Approach